Partnering with employee volunteers

 - Australia and New Zealand colleagues also participated in the United Way Shoebox Campaign, filling nearly 80 shoeboxes with school and essential supplies for disadvantaged children and families in local communities.

 Doubling Our Impact Around the Globe

 Employees also engage in their communities through our employee giving programs.
-Each year, Pitney Bowes employees in the U.S., U.K., Canada, Australia, New Zealand, India and Japan give generously to charities.
+Each year, Pitney Bowes employees in the U.S., U.K., Canada, Australia, India and Japan give generously to charities.
 Our annual giving campaign, conducted in partnership with United Way Worldwide, allows employees to direct their support to specific initiatives and organizations and have their contributions matched by the Pitney Bowes Foundation.
 Education, workforce development and health are consistently among their top priorities.